 As a private landlord, if you have any fixed combustion appliances in place it will be your right to have a carbon monoxide alarm fitted in your home.
 Also, under the new regulations, your landlord is now obligated to repair or replace your CO alarm if you have informed them that it is faulty or damaged.

 CO alarms must be placed 1-3 metres away from any fuel-burning appliance, such as your gas boiler or gas fire.
 If your CO alarm is sounding, open any doors or windows and if possible, turn off your gas appliances.
 Leave your property and call the gas safe emergency helpline (0800 111 999) for further assistance.

 All landlords must follow domestic fire alarm regulations as part of BS 5839-6:2019.
 This recommends installing interlinked smoke, CO and heat alarms in a property.

 Updates to fire safety legislation in Scotland, recently made it mandatory for all properties – owned, privately rented and socially rented – to have interlinked alarms.
 This is due to the increased protection interlinked devices can offer.

 If you would prefer for your smoke and CO detectors to be interlinked, speak to your landlord.

-With the extended regulations, it means as a private renter you will soon have the right to a working smoke alarm and carbon monoxide detector in your property by law.
+With the extended regulations, it means private renters now have the right to a working smoke alarm and carbon monoxide detector in their property by law.